The Trip Wish List

 West Virginia: Visit India while in West Virginia.

 Prabhupada’s Palace of Gold is an ornate Buddhist temple located in the heart of coal country.
-It?ˆ™s one of the 8 Religious Wonders in the US with a campus encompassing beautiful temples, gardens, fountains, and a lotus pond.
+It’s one of the 8 Religious Wonders in the US with a campus encompassing beautiful temples, gardens, fountains, and a lotus pond.

 Here, you can admire the East while visiting West Virginia, and you can also stay in one of the cabins and rooms at Palace Lodge.

 Outside the beauty that is Prabhupada, there are a number of other places of interest in West Virginia, including Seneca Rocks in the Monongahela National Forest and Harpers Ferry, known for its hiking trails and historic battlegrounds.
+You can also spend time exploring West Virginia’s newest national park, New River Gorge National Park.

 Where to stay